 The Community Relations Section is comprised of several units that work to establish and maintain good relations with the citizens served by the agency.
 These units include:

-The Community Relations Unit is supervised by Community Relations Director Kevin Doll and includes three deputies and one public information officer who coordinates various community outreach efforts, including public speaking, crime prevention, public safety, and the set-up of neighborhood watch programs.
+The Community Relations Unit is supervised by Community Relations Director Kevin Doll and includes three deputies and two public information officers who coordinates various community outreach efforts, including public speaking, crime prevention, public safety, and the set-up of neighborhood watch programs.
 The unit also includes two deputies in the Mounted Unit who utilize horses to patrol communities and represent the agency during special events.

 The Chaplains Corps is comprised of sworn, deputized representatives of the Sheriff who are ordained and licensed ministers in good standing and are trained in many areas of physical, emotional, social and spiritual needs.The chaplain has special understanding and ongoing training to understand the unique job stresses of those employed by the Sheriff’s Office and their families.